20 Genius Summer BBQ Party Hacks That Make Outdoor Hosting Easier

 How do you host an outdoor BBQ party?

-To host an outdoor BBQ party, start with a simple menu, prep as much as you can ahead of time, and set up self-serve stations for drinks, food, condiments, and utensils.
+To host an outdoor BBQ party, start with a simple menu, prep as much as you can ahead of time, and set up drinks, food, condiments, and utensils where guests can easily find them.
 Make sure you have enough seating, shade, ice, serving tools, trash bags, and food covers before guests arrive.

 What should I serve at a summer BBQ party?